matpalm/yahoo_lda_utils/README.md

     42	71.94400991
     92  67.45150241

-On a large corpus you can sample to get a representative result (eg using awk to take every 1000th)
+On a large corpus you can sample to get a representative result (eg using awk to take every 1000th document)

     $ cat lda.docToTop.txt | awk 'NR%1000==0' | bin/mass_per_topic.py | sort -k2 -nr